ralphbean/slides/flock-2024.md

 .right-column[

 - Our API server is **the kube API server**.
 Services are [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) that expose their API as Custom Resource Definitions.
 - We **use tekton** for anything that should be extended by the user (building, testing, releasing).
-Expose as much detail via kube resources as possible.
-Prefer to implement native tasks to perform work on cluster, rather than calling out to third-party services.
 - The **user has admin** in their workspace.
 This means that the user can access secrets in their workspace.
-This means that the system can never provide secrets to the user that are scoped beyond that user's domain.
-A user can exfiltrate the push secret from their workspace, build invalid content on their laptop, and push it to their buildtime registry.
-Such a build will be rejected at release time.
-- Artifacts built, tested, and shipped by the system are **OCI artifacts**.
-SBOMs, attestations, signatures, and other supporting metadata are stored in the registry alongside the artifact, tagged by the `cosign triangulate` convention.
+- Artifacts are **OCI artifacts**.
+SBOMs, attestations, signatures, and other supporting metadata are stored in the registry too.
+- Any attestation used for making a release-time decision should be provably trusted (either because it is GPG signed or its immutable reference is added to the provenance by a trusted task).

-- While not true today, it should be possible to **install** one subsystem without the others and to replace one subsystem with a new one without affecting the others.
+It should be possible to **install** one subsystem without the others and to replace one subsystem with a new one without affecting the others.
 See [!148](https://github.com/redhat-appstudio/architecture/pull/148) for an example of attempting to achieve this.
-- Any attestation used for making a release-time decision should be provably trusted (either because it is GPG signed or its immutable reference is added to the provenance by a trusted task).

 .footnote[:bulb: Adding new functionality usually looks like either adding a new **controller** or adding a new **tekton task**.]